EDUCATION FAQS

 Amazing Adaptations

-This hour-long program provides students with an in-depth lesson with a hands-on review of animal adaptations and how these help animals survive in the wild
+This program provides students with an in-depth lesson with a hands-on review of animal adaptations and how these help animals survive in the wild

-6th grade+ program offerings
+Middle School program offerings

 Contact us for additional options!